Logo

 Title: Oil And Gas Commission Study Methane Seepage Raton Basin

-DescriptionConcerning methane seepage in the Raton basin of Colorado, and, in connection therewith, requiring the Colorado oil and gas conservation commission to complete a study and establish a new regulatory category.
+DescriptionConcerning methane seepage in the Raton basin of Colorado, and, in connection therewith, requiring the Colorado oil and gas conservation commission to complete a study and making an appropriation.

 Summary